wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 ### But what about cJass, Zinc, vrJass?

-No jass compiler that I've seen comes close to the capabilitie of wurst, and many of these are just toy projects.
+No jass compiler that I've seen comes close to the capabilities of wurst, and many of these are just toy projects.
 Looking at the state of those projects actually just detracts from understanding the value of wurst.

 ## Summary